Freakazoidile/SRT411-Assignment-0/README.md

 ### This repository is not to be cloned with the exception of the instructor of Seneca College course SRT 411, Winter semester 2016

-#### All contents of this repository belong to Thomas Reid Zuk and not to be used redistributed without permission.
+#### All contents of this repository belong to Thomas Reid Zuk and not to be used or redistributed without permission.
 (Don't cheat/plagarize from this)